 Pancreatic Cancer Team

-In addition to providing an expert approach to standard treatments, the Gastrointestinal Cancers Program offers innovative treatment options, including clinical trials for the treatment of advanced and metastatic pancreatic cancer and cutting-edge surgical techniques.
+In addition to providing an expert approach to standard treatments, the Center for Gastrointestinal Cancers offers innovative treatment options, including clinical trials for the treatment of advanced and metastatic pancreatic cancer and cutting-edge surgical techniques.

 Diagnosing Pancreatic Cancer